bakercp/ofxSpatialHash/README.md

 Allows for an all-in-one approach to spatially indexing existing point clouds for rapid 2D/3D search.

 Inspired by https://github.com/neilmendoza/ofxNearestNeighbour/ and others.

+See class documentation and examples for more information.